-A so-so attempt to wring a personal documentary from a 10-year-old news story, Pola Rapaport’s “Writer of O” benefits from an interesting subject -- Dominique Aury aka Pauline Reage, pseudonymous author of erotic literary classic “The Story of O" -- even if the treatment isn’t particularly worthy.
+A so-so attempt to wring a personal documentary from a 10-year-old news story, Pola Rapaport’s “Writer of O” benefits from an interesting subject — Dominique Aury aka Pauline Reage, pseudonymous author of erotic literary classic “The Story of O” — even if the treatment isn’t particularly worthy.
+Hodgepodge of archival, re-enactment and staged fictive elements will be of limited interest to broadcasters due to latter sequences’ full-frontal nudity.
 Shot on video, docu’s unlikely to find theatrical takers.

 When journalist John de St. Jorre put two and two together while working on a book about esteemed Gallic publishing house Gallimard, retired editor 90-year-old Aury finally decided to go public about penning “O” — a success de scandale in 1954 and for decades afterward.
 In elegant, almost clinically detached prose, it told of a young heroine’s initiation into a ritualistic program of absolute sexual submission at a mysterious country chateau.

 Viewing this saga as strictly “male fantasy,” many assumed the author must be a man.
 Or if indeed it had been written by a woman, then surely it was based on thinly-veiled personal experience.